Eva Potts

 Secretary

-Sharelle is an outstanding professional deeply immersed in real estate, zoning, construction, and development.
-Her journey has built deep expertise in county and municipality standards and procedures, and she is known for going above and beyond for clients and colleagues — establishing not just professional connections but genuine friendships.
+Sharelle Quick is an outstanding professional deeply immersed in the realms of real estate, zoning, construction, and development.
+Sharelle’s journey has woven a tapestry of expertise, capturing the intricate details of county and municipality standards and procedures.
+But what truly sets Sharelle apart is her unwavering commitment to helping others.
+She goes beyond the call of duty for her clients and colleagues, establishing not just professional connections but genuine friendships.

 Kenneth M. Ellis